-These four letters should be used accurately and only when necessary.
-For example, the "b" letter should be used when a change in the source or in the methodology has involved a significant break in the series.
-The letters intend to warn data users about important issues in the data.
+The five codes listed above should be used accurately and only when necessary.
+For example, the "B" letter should be used when a change in the source or in the methodology has involved a significant break in the series.
+The flags intend to warn data users about important issues in the data.
 These issues should be briefly described in the Sources and Methods.

-The "p" flags are not intended to stay for more than one year.
+The "P" flags are not intended to stay for more than one year.
 They should be used only for provisional data that are expected to be revised and replaced by final data in the near future (i.e. during the current data collection or in the next round).